Daftstone/ChatGPT-Batch-Query/README.md

 ## About
+About
-This project is used to batch read questions from files and automatically grab chatgpt query results of corresponding questions without manual input.
+This project is used to automatically grab the query results of ChatGPT in batches without manual input.
+And it supports automatic switching between multiple accounts.
 We are using the [chatgpt-wrapper](https://github.com/mmabrouk/chatgpt-wrapper) library to interact with the ChatGPT API.

 ## Highlights
 * One-click script for Windows, Mac, and Linux, easy for novices.